pingcap/docs/tiup/tiup-troubleshooting-guide.md

 ### Can't see the latest component list using `tiup list`

 TiUP does not update the latest component list from the mirror server every time.
-You can force refresh the component list by running `tiup list`.
+You can forcibly refresh the component list by running `tiup list`.

 ### Can't see the latest version information of a component using `tiup list <component>`